aksonov/react-native-tableview/README.md

 ## Features

-* Look and feel native iOS TableView (with group/plain tableview type, sections headers, etc)
+* Look and feel of iOS TableView - **because it is!** (with group/plain tableview type, sections headers, etc)
-* Display long lists of data (like country list) - built-in list view has performance issues for long lists
+* Display long lists of data (like country list) with no performance loss
-* Use built-in accessory types (checkmark or disclosure indicator)
+* Built-in accessory types (checkmark or disclosure indicator)
 * Automatic scroll to initial selected value during component initialization (autoFocus property)
 * Automatic item selection with "checkmark" with old item de-selection